 Business Ownership by Gender in OregonNovember 13, 2018 The U.S. Census Bureau recently started the Annual Survey of Entrepreneurs to supplement to its once-every-five-years Economic Census survey of business owners.
 The results of both efforts provide insightful information about business ownership by gender, race, and ethnicity not available through any other source.

-In 2012, the Census estimates Oregon had 339,000 firms.
-Of these, 331,000 were classifiable by gender, ethnicity, or race.
-Men owned half of these firms, while women owned 37 percent, and equally male/female owned businesses made up 13 percent of the total.
+In 2016, the Annual Survey of Entrepreneurs captured information for 87,000 firms in Oregon.
+Of these, more than 81,000 were classifiable by gender, ethnicity, or race.
+Men owned the majority (57%) of these firms, while women owned 23 percent, and equally male/female owned businesses made up 20 percent of the total.

-Female-owned firms with employees also paid higher average wages in two traditionally male-dominated sectors.
-The largest difference occurred in transportation and warehousing: female-owned businesses paid $53,200, while male-owned firms paid $40,600 in 2012.
-Average wages in agriculture, forestry, fishing, and hunting totaled $40,000 in female-owned firms, while male-owned businesses averaged $39,700 per employee.
-In the natural resources businesses, equally male/female owned firms fared best of all, with a $44,600 average wage.
+Female-owned firms did pay higher average wages in the traditionally male-dominated agriculture, forestry, fishing, and hunting sector in 2012 (unavailable data in 2016).
+In these natural resources businesses, it appears equally male/female owned firms fared best of all ownerships with a $40,600 average wage.